liran121211/TV-Series-Network/README.md

 ## Usage

-- To run a full demo, open the notebook at `colab_notebook.ipynb` and execute all the cells.
+- To run a full script, open the notebook at `colab_notebook.ipynb` and execute all the cells.
 - The notebook demonstrates:
   - Loading subtitles and extracting linguistic features with `SubtitlesAnalyzer`.
   - Analyzing metadata from IMDb with `CinemagoerClient`.